Ganten

 Ganten (景田 (Jǐngtián, ging2 tin4)) is a premium bottled water brand from China.
 The brand is owned by Shenzhen Ganten Food & Beverage Co., Ltd, a company headquartered in Shenzhen, Guangdong Province.
-The best known sub-brand of "Ganten" is Baisuishan (百岁山 (bǎi suì shān)), or Hundred Year Old Mountain, used for one of the company's bottled water products.
+The best-known sub-brand of "Ganten" is Baisuishan (百岁山 (bǎi suì shān)), or Hundred Year Old Mountain, used for one of the company's bottled water products.

 History

 Shenzhen Jingtian Food and Beverage Co., Ltd. was established in 1992 in Shenzhen.

-Between 2015 and 2017, Shenzhen Ganten's domestic market share in the Chinese bottled water retail market has grown to 3% from 2.4%.
+Between 2015 and 2017, Shenzhen Ganten's domestic market share in the Chinese bottled water retail market had grown to 3% from 2.4%.

 The company's Latinised name is "Ganten", an approximation of the Cantonese pronunciation of the company's name, which is pronounced "Jingtian" in Mandarin.
 It uses a number of sub-brands for its products in Chinese, including "Ganten" (景田) itself, but the most commonly seen product brand is "Baisuishan", or "Hundred Year Old Mountain".
 Product packaging often carries the Latinised name "Ganten", but does not Latinise the product brand.
 As a result, "Baisuishan" branded bottled water is referred to in English simply as "Ganten".